ovh/docs/pages/platform/ai-notebooks/how_to_cli_getting_started/guide.en-us.md

 You are billed for `RUNNING` notebooks but not for `STARTING`, `STOPPING` and `STOPPED` notebooks.
 However, to restore your code when you restart a `STOPPED` notebook, it needs to be stored in your object storage, which you are billed for.

 This is useful when you work on a notebook for some time.
-If you know you will not use a notebook anymore you can delete it:
+If you know you will not use a notebook anymore, you can delete it:

 ``` {.console}
 $ ovhai notebook delete fa43cdad-97cc-46e7-ac3b-31dd1d7d5a1e